 “Well, thanks for letting me know.”
 I ignore them while packing.
-Sneaking out I run up to Pete’s room to let him know what was up.
+Sneaking out I run up to Pete’s room to tell him what is up.
 We say goodbye.
 I ask him to not tell anyone about the things we talked about that night, especially not Tina.
 He is cool and says neither of us want anyone to know about those things.
-He then gave me an awkward hug, saying he’s impressed I want to keep in contact with him and the group of ‘Spics.’
+He then gives me an awkward hug, saying he is impressed I want to keep in contact with him and the group of ‘Spics.’

 “You’re my friends, not ‘Spics.’”